connorcarpenter/oryol-websocket-client/README.md

 # oryol-websocket-client
-A Websocket Client built from &amp; written for use with Oryol https://github.com/floooh/oryol
+A WebSocket Client built from &amp; written for use with Oryol https://github.com/floooh/oryol Currently confirmed working on Native Linux and compiled to Wasm